marshallswain/feathers-pinia/docs/guide/model-instances.md

 ### `instance.save(params)`

-The `save` method is a convenience wrapper for the `create/patch` methods, by default.
-If the records has no `id` or `_id`, the `instance.create()`method will be used.
+The `save` method is a convenience wrapper for the `create/patch` methods.
+If the records has no `id` field matching the `idField`, the `instance.create()`method will be used.
 The`params` argument will be used in the Feathers client request.
 See the [Feathers Service](https://docs.feathersjs.com/guides/basics/services.html#service-methods) docs, for reference on where params are used in each method.

 ```ts
 import { useTodos } from '../store/todos'